 The Commonwealth of Kentucky relies heavily on fossil fuels, and our coal resources provide our state thousands of jobs and deliver over 83 percent of our electricity.
 This allows Kentuckians to enjoy some of the lowest average electricity rates in the nation.
 It is imperative that our country work towards energy dominance and strong economic growth and security by rolling back onerous regulations and allowing for the innovation and development of fossil fuel technology.
 Throughout my time in Congress I have supported legislation to do just that.
 My efforts to promote American energy independence and economic growth through energy dominance include:

-- Adamantly and actively opposing to the Green New Deal and the elimination of carbon-based fuels from our energy grid, which would jeopardize our national and economic security.
+- Adamantly and actively opposing the Green New Deal and the elimination of carbon-based fuels from our energy grid, which would jeopardize our national and economic security.

-- To develop our natural resources and protect national security, I introduced the National Security Through America’s Resources and Permitting Reform Act of 2021.
+The Lower Energy Costs Act also includes my legislation, the National Security Through America’s Resources and Permitting Reform Act of 2021.
 This legislation would add projects related to the extraction, recovery, or processing of critical minerals, rare earth elements, microfine carbon, or carbon from coal, coal waste, coal processing waste, pre-or post-combustion coal byproducts, or acid mine drainage from coal mines to the list of “covered projects” under FAST-41, enabling the United States to decrease our dangerous dependence on China for critical minerals used to support our defense.

 More on Energy

 |4/18/13||Congressman Andy Barr Leads Special Order on the Importance of America's Coal Industry|

 |4/9/13||Barr Statement on the March Jobs Report|

 |3/5/13||Barr Expresses Concern About Job Losses in Bourbon County|